GG24: Structure, Strategy and Timeline

 GG24: Structure and Strategy

 Following our strategic shift, we’re introducing an approach that balances efficiency with community participation.
-The new structure features a hybrid model where Gitcoin directly operates OSS domain(s) while opening 4-6 additional domains for community operators.
+The new structure features a hybrid model where Gitcoin directly proposes to operate OSS domain(s) while opening 4-6 additional domains for community operators.

 Thank you to @Sov for your valuable input and your continued work on sensemaking szn.